Emeritus Professor of Neuroscience, University of Cambridge

 Some recent books and papers.

-Testosterone: the molecule that made history.
+Testosterone: Sex, power and the will to win.
 Oxford University Press (in press)

 The Minder Brain (How your brain keeps you alive, protects you from danger, and ensures that you reproduce).
 World Scientific Press 2009